• Skip to primary navigation

 About Westlands Water District

-Westlands Water District is recognized as a world leader in agricultural water conservation and has served the farmers and rural communities on the west side of Fresno and Kings counties for more than five decades.
+Westlands Water District is recognized as a world leader in agricultural water conservation and has served the farmers and rural communities on the west side of Fresno and Kings counties for more than seven decades.
 As stewards of one of California’s most precious natural resources, Westlands continually invests in conservation and champions farmers deploying innovative irrigation methods based on the best available technology.

-• Go to page 1
+• Page 1

-• Go to page 2
+• Page 2

-• Go to page 3
+• Page 3

 • Interim pages omitted …